 As there are foods you can eat to improve sperm count and motility, there are also foods you should avoid.

 Research shows that eating processed meats may reduce a man’s ability to fertilize an egg.
 Researchers at Harvard T.H.
-Chan School of Public Health tracked the diets of 141 men undergoing IVF treatment with their female partner.
+Chan School of Public Health tracked the diets of 141 men.
 A link was established between frequent processed meat consumption and lower fertilization rates.
 Men from the study who ate the least amount of processed meats had a 28% better chance of achieving pregnancy compared to to men who ate the most processed meats.